jmetev1/petroTwitter/reading/index.md

 ## High Level Goals of this Sprint

-* Understand the importance, and experience the benefits of client side libraries by way of building with React
+* Understand the importance, and experience the benefits of client side libraries by way of building with AngularJS
-* Learn how to think about web apps as components
+* Continue Learn how to think about web apps as components
-* Learn how to transpile code with Babel's command line tool
-* Learn popular ES6 features and practice using them
+* Understand how the differences between AngularJS and React
-* Gain more exposure interacting with a REST API (in this case, the [YouTube Data API](https://developers.google.com/youtube/v3/?hl=en))
+* Continue to gain exposure interacting with a REST API (in this case, the [YouTube Data API](https://developers.google.com/youtube/v3/?hl=en))
-* Gain more experience with larger codebase, containing many modules across a variety of files

 ## Thinking in Components